nlovell/luthierlogs/construction-grade-telecaster.md

 Eventually I plan on winding my own pickups and my own neck, and have already started planning for making my own Arduino-based pickup winder, but that'll be documented elsewhere in the future.
 The CGTele will be - as much as possible - manufactured by me.

+## The Wrong Tools For The Right Job

+Maybe this section is more of a conclusion, but I'll put it fairly up-front while it's on my mind; I did not have access to a proper set of tools for this.
+As the saying goes, _a good craftsman never blames his tools_, and I'm not - simply acknowledging that I've done my best in spite of using many wrong tools, techniques, and practices.
+A trial by fire, as it were; learning on the job.

+In time, I aspire to learn every facet of lutherie - how to design, build, and finish a guitar from scratch.
+I find the artistry fascinating, and the technicalities of manufacture has always enticed me.
+So, what better way to start than by getting stuck in?

 ## Shaping the Body - Part 1: Mostly Handsaws